mravanelli/pytorch_MLP_for_ASR/README.md

 epoch 24 training_cost=0.949771, training_error=0.300328, dev_error=0.406893, test_error=0.415255, learning_rate=0.005000, execution_time(s)=81.138160
 ```
 #### 4. Kaldi Decoding.
-The training script creates (during the last epoch) a file *pout_test.ark* containing a set of likelihoods (i.e., normalized posterior probabilities) computed on the test sentences.
+During the last epoch, the training script creates  a file *pout_test.ark* containing a set of likelihoods (i.e., normalized posterior probabilities) computed on the test sentences.
 These likelihoods can be used to feed the Kaldi decoder in this way:
 ```
 cd kaldi_decoding_scripts